-Through the past four and a half years at N.C.
-State, there have been many changes for me personally in the past several years as well.
-When I first stepped onto campus, I had nine good friends from high school joining me.
+There have been many changes for me personally in the past several years as well.
+When I first stepped onto campus, I had nine good friends from high school who joined me.
 A couple more the year after.
 We, generally, kept in contact the first year or so.
-Now, not so much.
-The only way I “keep in contact” with those friends now is through Facebook but even that is a stretch.
-Heck, I didn’t even know one of my friends got married until I saw a post on Facebook.
+The only way I “keep in touch” with those friends today is through Facebook – but even that is a stretch.
+I did not even know one of my friends got married until I saw a post on Facebook.
 On the bright side, I have met some great people and formed some awesome relationships while in college.
 Particularly with people who majored in sport management like I did.
 I’m very thankful for that.